one-commercial-partner/OCPScale/docs/Azure/StudyGroups/AZ-220/02ProvisionAndManageDevices.md

   <br />- *Endorsement key (EK)* – unique identifier for the TPM; read-only, injected by the manufacturer
   <br />- *Storage root key (SRK)* – protects the TPM secrets; generated when a user takes ownership of the TPM
   * Symmetric key
+* *Hardware security module (HSM)* – used for secure, hardware-based storage of device secrets
 * *Individual Enrollments* - An Individual enrollment is an entry for a single device that may register.
 Individual enrollments may use either X.509 certificates or SAS tokens (from a physical or virtual TPM) as attestation mechanisms.
 * *Group Enrollments* - An Enrollment group is an entry for a group of devices that share a common attestation mechanism of X.509 certificates, signed by the same signing certificate, which can be the root certificate or the intermediate certificate, used to produce device certificate on physical device.
-* *Hardware security module (HSM)* – used for secure, hardware-based storage of device secrets
-* *Trusted Platform Module (TPM)* – a specification for storing keys or the interface for communicating with an HSM acting as a TPM
-  <br />Two hardware keys for the TPM
-  * *Endorsement key (EK)* – unique identifier for the TPM; read-only, injected by the manufacturer
-  * *Storage root key (SRK)* – protects the TPM secrets; generated when a user takes ownership of the TPM

 ## Resources
 * [IoT Hub Documentation](https://docs.microsoft.com/en-us/azure/iot-hub/)